Meditation for Families and Youth

-Mountain Stream Meditation Center in Nevada City is starting a Family Program in June 2013.
-Developed & led by Heather, this program is designed for families with children ages 4-12.
-For details, visit www.mtstream.org, click on Sitting Groups/Sunday Group.
+Mountain Stream Meditation Center in Nevada City started a small Family Program in June 2013.
+Initially developed & led by Heather, this program is designed for families with children ages 2-early teens.
+The group now meets once a month on a Sunday morning.
+For details, visit www.mtstream.org

 In addition to Heather’s training in meditation and Buddhism, she also has more than twenty years of experience teaching youth, from the ages of 2-20.
 In 1998, she earned a California teaching credential (K-8th).